-The Shared Rural Network (SRN) will deliver reliable mobile broadband to 95% of the UK by 2025, addressing the digital divide by improving 4G coverage in the areas that need it most.
+The Shared Rural Network (SRN) will deliver reliable mobile broadband to 95% of the UK, addressing the digital divide by improving 4G coverage in the areas that need it most.

 Through the programme, UK’s four mobile network operators (MNOs) – EE, Telefónica UK (O2), Three and Vodafone expect to: